Statistical and Computational Complexities of BFGS Quasi-Newton Method for Generalized Linear Models: Numerical experiments

+Our experiments are divided into two sections: the first focuses on iterative methods' behavior on the population loss of GLMs with polynomial link functions, and the second examines the finite sample setting.

-In this section, we compare the performance of Newton's method, BFGS, GD with constant step size, and GD with Polyak step size applied to \eqref{opt_problem} which corresponds to the population loss.
+\textbf{Experiments for the population loss function.} In this section, we compare the performance of Newton's method, BFGS, GD with constant step size, GD with Polyak step size, and and mirror descent with constant step size and distance generating function $h(x) = \frac{1}{q + 2}\|x\|^{q + 2} + \frac{1}{2}\|x\|^2$ applied to \eqref{opt_problem} which corresponds to the population loss.
 We choose different values of parameter $m$, dimension $d$ and the exponential parameter $q$ in \eqref{opt_problem}.
 We generate a random matrix $A \in \mathbb{R}^{m \times d}$ and a random vector $\hat{\theta} \in \mathbb{R}^d$, and compute the vector $b = A\hat{\theta} \in \mathbb{R}^d$.
 The initial point $\theta_0 \in \mathbb{R}^{d}$ is also generated randomly.
-The GD constant step size $\eta$ is tuned by hand to achieve the best performance of GD on each problem.
-We present the logarithmic scale of $\|\theta_k - \hat{\theta}\|$ versus the number of iteration $k$ for different algorithms.
-All the values of different parameters $m$, $d$, $q$ and $\eta$ as well as the numerical results of our experiments are shown in Figure~\ref{fig:population}.
+To properly select the steps for GD with a fixed step size $\eta$, we employed a manual grid search across the following values $[10^{-10}, 10^{-9}, ..., 10^{-1},1]$ and selected the value that yielded the best performance for each specific problem.
+In our plots, we present the logarithm of error $\|\theta_k - \hat{\theta}\|$ versus the number of iteration $k$ for different algorithms.
+All the values of different parameters $m$, $d$, $q$ and $\eta$ are mentioned in the caption of the plots.

-We observe that GD with constant step converges very slowly since it can only reach a sub-linear convergence rate.
+In Figure~\ref{fig:population_mirror}, we observe that GD with constant step converges slowly due to its sub-linear convergence rate.
 The performance of GD with Polyak step size is also poor when dimension is large or the parameter $q$ is huge.
 This is due to the fact that as dimension increases the problem becomes more ill-conditioned and hence the linear convergence contraction factor approaches $1$.
-We observe that both Newton's method and the BFGS method generate iterations with linear convergence rates, and their linear convergence rates are only affected by the parameter $q$.
-The dimension $d$ has no impact over the performance of BFGS and Newton's method.
-Although the convergence speed of Newton's method is faster than the BFGS method, their gap is not significantly large.
-We should add that these empirical results are consistent with the theoretical results we obtained in Section~\ref{sec:population_loss}.
+We observe that both Newton's method and BFGS generate iterations with linear convergence rates, and their linear convergence rates are only affected by the parameter $q$, i.e., the dimension $d$ has no impact over the performance of BFGS and Newton's method.
+Although the convergence speed of Newton's method is faster than BFGS, their gap is not significantly large as we expected from our theoretical results in Section~\ref{sec:population_loss}.
+We also observe that mirror descent outperforms GD, but its performance is not as good as the BFGS method.